-An LCA can provide valuable support in finding the total impact of products, make a comparison between products or by optimizing process steps and associated impact.
+An LCA can provide support in finding the total impact of products, make a comparison between products or by optimizing process steps and associated impacts.
 In principle, a full LCA study consists of four phases: Definition of the Goal & Scope, Life Cycle Inventory, Life Cycle Impact Assessment and Interpretation.
 It is important to clearly define the intended purpose and scope of the study in advance, as many of the choices made in the LCA process depend on this definition.
-In the (data)inventory phase, the input and output flows from the product system to nature are collected.
+In the (data)inventory phase, the input and output flows from the product system are collected.
 In the next phase, the impact of each of the flows is determined on the basis of a number of impact categories.
 The fourth and final phase runs simultaneously with the entire process and is used to check assumptions and reliability, draw conclusions and make recommendations.
 The standards for a full LCA are described in the ISO 14040 series.

 European developments for future ecological footprints – Product Environmental Footprint (PEF)

 The European Commission is currently developing the Product Environmental Footprint (PEF), an improved and harmonized methodology for calculating the ecological footprint of products.
 The initiative aims to clear up consumer confusion as there are currently multiple LCA standards within the European Union.